ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 ![](../../../assets/images/clusters/7.png?classes=border,shadow)

 This action will redirect you to the *Cluster details page*, where you can find four tabs with additional information about selected Cluster and panel with available **quick actions**:
-- panel with available **quick actions** include all available management actions with this cluster such as: edit (resize), delete and download kubeconfig file:
+- panel with available **quick actions** include all available management actions with this cluster such as: resize, delete, upgrade and download kubeconfig file:

 ![](../../../assets/images/clusters/12.png?width=25pc&classes=border,shadow)